micag2025/Toolkit_Google_ADK/README.md

-# Toolkit Agents with Google’s Agent Development Kit (ADK)
+# Designing a Safe Multi-Agent Developer Assistant with ADK

 This project is built using **Google Agent Development Kit (ADK)** with a clean multi-agent architecture,  giving an example toolkit that demonstrates how to build, orchestrate, and deploy multi-agent systems using Google’s Agent Development Kit (ADK).
 The project focuses on creating an `AI Developer Agent` capable of discovering real-time AI news, generating Python code, and integrating with developer platforms like Hugging Face and GitHub.